 The Bass is sited in Collins Park, a public park in Miami Beach.
 There are four existing monuments commissioned by different groups at different times atop stone plinths in the south side of the park.
 They pay homage to Cuban epidemiologist Dr. Carlos Finlay, Venezuelan political leader Simón Bolívar, Nicaraguan scientist Dr. Luis Henry Debayle and Cuban writer Jose Martí.

-Building upon this context and engaging in current conversations, The Bass initiates a new program titled New Monuments by adding a fifth plinth to Collins Park and calling for artists to create a temporary new monument.
+Building upon this context and engaging in current conversations, The Bass opens the second cycle of the New Monuments program by calling for artists to create a temporary, new monument.
 Who or what should be memorialized on a plinth in Miami Beach, in the United States, or globally?
-In 2020?
-For the next five years, this initiative will invite five artists to answer this question with a work of art that will be on view in Collins Park for approximately 10-12 months each.
-The following open call for artist submissions is for the first year.
+In 2021?
+Following its inaugural year and winner Najja Moon, this initiative returns to invite artists to answer this question with a work of art that will be on view in Collins Park for approximately 10-12 months each.
+The following open call for artist submissions is for the 2021 cycle.
 Subsequent calls will be announced annually.
-The selection process will be made by the museum’s curatorial team.
+The selection process will be made by the museum’s curatorial team and external jurors.

 • Project period: approx 10-12 months